Davie Cooper: Legacy

 Dutch international Ruud Gullit played against Cooper in a friendly match for Feyenoord against Rangers, after which he called Cooper one of the greatest players he had ever seen.
 Gullit later named Cooper in his greatest XI in football magazine Four Four Two.
 25 years after his sudden death, Gullit commented: "So, it's 25 years ago already, and we have to celebrate him.
 Davie Cooper forever."

 Ex-Rangers forward, David Templeton, was named after Cooper by his father, ex pro Henry Templeton.
 David Templeton's full name is David Cooper Templeton.
 Ibrox features a matchday hospitality suite named Club Cooper, where various photographs of Cooper are displayed on the walls.

 The Davie Cooper Stand at Fir Park.

 After Cooper's death, Motherwell renamed Fir Park's North Stand in his honour.
 The 2005 Scottish League Cup Final between Rangers and Motherwell paid tribute to Cooper's memory.
 Ticket stubs had an image of him printed on them, and a percentage of the programme sales went towards establishing a centre for special needs children.

 In 1999, four years after Cooper's death, a statue of the player was erected in his honour at the Hamilton Palace Sports and Recreation Grounds.
 The bronze statue was created by artist Kenny Mackay and erected by South Lanarkshire Council.
-Former team-mate Ally McCoist and Rangers ambassador Mark Hateley laid a wreath at the statue in March 2020, 25 years after Cooper's death in memory of the player.
+Ally McCoist and Rangers ambassador Mark Hateley laid a wreath at the statue in March 2020, 25 years after Cooper's death in memory of the player.